akrzemi1/__sandbox__/string_view_ctor.md

 default constructor instead.
 In this paper we argue that having a narrow contract is a desired and useful language feature which would be compromised by the change.
 We also argue with the rationale provided in P0903R1.

-## Narrow contract is not UB

-We need to make a distinction here.
-When a function has a narrow contract it does not mean it has UB or that it is "bug prone".
-When the program has no bugs, no UB will ever occur.
-When the program has a bug, one way it can manifest when it interacts with the narrow contract interface is by invoking UB.
-UB can in turn manifest in a number of ways, especially the one with dereferencing a null pointer, which has been well studied.
-First, it can be deftected by static analyzers and reported even without running the program.
-Second, it can be detected by UB-sanitizers.
-Third, because UB means anything can happen, implementations are allowed to actually specify what happens.
-For instance, they can guarantee that an exception is thrown.

-UB is a symptom of a bug but is never a bug on itself.
-Widening the contracts removes UBs and therefore hides the symptoms of bugs.
-The bug is still in the code but can no longer be detected by static analysis (or code reviews) or UB sanitizers.
+## On narrow contracts

+### Narrow-contract functions are not bug-prone

+We need to clarify one thing up fromt.
+When a function `ncf()` has a <em>narrow contract</em>, it does not mean that it "has UB" or that it is "bug prone".
+It means that the correct program does not invoke `ncf()` with certain values of its parameter types.
+When the program has no bugs, no disallowed values are passed to `ncf()`, and no UB is reached.

+When the program has a bug, it may result in calling `ncf()` with a disallowed value: this in turn results in reaching UB.
+The C++ Standard does not specify what happens with the program in such case, but implementations may specify what happens; and many implementations do.
+We are focusing here on a very popular, well understood and well explored type of UB: dereferencing a null pointer.
+Current implementations respond to dereferencing a null pointer by:

+1. Reporting error during statc analysis, before the program is even run.
+This is comparable to detecting bugs at compile-time.
+2. When compiled with an UB-sanitizer, logging null pointer dereference and halting the program.
+3. On particular implementations of the Standard Library, an exception is thrown.

+UB is always a symptom of a bug, but is never a bug on itself.
+It is possible to artificially widen the contract of function `ncf()` and say: null pointer is a valid input: in such case we will do *something*, maybe not intuitive, but at least it will not cause UB.
+Widening the contract removes UB, but does not remove the bug: someone is still incorrectly (probably inadvertantly) passing a null pointer to a function, whereas he was supposed to pass a pointer that points ot something.
+THe symptom is cured, but not the disease.
+Worse, with the contract widened, there is no symptom that would help the tools like static analyzers or UB-sanitizers, or even human code reviewers, detect the bug.
+We reduce the chances of finding the bug before the program is shipped.

-This can be illustrated with the following example.
-The following code is supposed to open the indicated file, represent its contents as names, fint the best matching name, and finally do something with it:
+This can be illustrated with an example.
+The following code is supposed to open the indicated file, interpret its contents as names, find the best matching name, and finally do something with it:

 ```c++
 const char * fileName = "contents.txt";